Need Help? Give us a call.

 Is your business saddled with customer invoices that represent a significant amount of your current ready cash?
 Would turning these invoices into the cash they represent be the perfect financial boost?
 In this case, invoice financing—sometimes called accounts receivable financing—might be the solution.

-With this form of financing, your business is advanced about 85% of the value of your currently outstanding invoices, with the remaining 15% held in reserve by the invoice financing company.
+With invoice financing, your business is advanced about 85% of the value of your currently outstanding invoices, with the remaining 15% held in reserve by the invoice financing company.
 Then, as customers repay their invoices, those payments are transferred directly to the lender, and you retain a portion of that 15% fee based on the amount of time funds were borrowed.

 In your search for business financing, you’ll likely be faced with a wide variety of options that appeal to you for very different reasons.

-So, although there may be some upside to pursuing personal Quicken loans for business purposes, it’s worth taking the time to fully investigate your full range of loan options before reaching a decision.
-Armed with the right information, the challenge of raising capital for your small business should not be as daunting as you might think.
+So, although there may be some upside to pursuing Quicken small business loans, it’s worth taking the time to fully investigate your full range of loan options before reaching a decision.
+Armed with the right information, the challenge of raising capital for your small business should not be as daunting as it may seem.